derailed/k9s/README.md

 You can also change K9s skins based on the cluster you are connecting too.
 In this case, you can specify the skin file name as `$HOME/.k9s/mycluster_skin.yml`
 Below is a sample skin file, more skins are available in the skins directory in this repo, just simply copy any of these in your user's home dir as `skin.yml`.

 Colors can be defined by name or uing an hex representation.
+Of recent, we've added a color named `default` to indicate a transparent background color to preserve your terminal background color settings if so desired.

 > NOTE: This is very much an experimental feature at this time, more will be added/modified if this feature has legs so thread accordingly!